daithioc95/MS2/README.md

 #### Project Objectives
 - Showcase the developer’s frontend development skills.
-- Provide travel information on Ireland to the audience.
+- Provide travel information on Ireland to the user.
 - Provide information specific to the company's tours for the visitor
-- Regarding tours, provide the audience with the ability to check availability and book a tour.
+- Regarding tours, provide the user with the ability to check availability and book a tour.
-- Allow the audience to interact with the website to collect information in an aesthetically pleasing manner.
+- Allow the user to interact with the website to collect information in an aesthetically pleasing manner.
 - Provide a means of contact for the visitor should they want to reach out to the company directly.

 #### User Stories